Eckankar

 The Temple of Eck in Chanhassen, Minnesota, U.S.

 Eckankar (/ˈɛkənˌkɑːr/ EK-ən-kar) is an American new religious movement founded by Paul Twitchell in 1965.
 The group’s spiritual home is the Temple of ECK in Chanhassen, Minnesota.
 Eckankar is not affiliated with any other religious group.

-The movement teaches simple spiritual exercises, such as singing "HU ", called "a love song to God", to experience the "light" and "sound" of God and recognize the presence of the Holy Spirit.
+The movement teaches simple spiritual exercises, such as singing "HU ", called "a love song to God", to experience the light and sound of God and recognize the presence of the Holy Spirit.

 Etymology

 Twitchell was known for adapting Sanskrit words into English, and Eckankar is likely his adaptation of the sacred Sikh phrase Ik Onkar, meaning "One Creator".
 According to the Eckankar glossary, the term Eckankar means "co-worker with God".

 Eck is intended to mean the "Holy Spirit", as found in Christian biblical terminology.

 History

 The movement was founded in 1965 by Paul Twitchell (spiritual name: Peddar Zaskq), who remained its spiritual leader ("Living ECK Master") until his death in 1971.
 He was succeeded by Darwin Gross (spiritual name: Dap Ren).
 On October 22, 1981, Harold Klemp (spiritual name: Wah Z) was announced as the spiritual leader.
 Between 1981 and 1987, both Gross and Klemp claimed to be the Living ECK Master and the Inner Master and had their own followers.
+On October 25, 2025, Doug Kunin was named as Klemp's successor.

 Eckankar's headquarters were originally in Las Vegas, Nevada.
 In 1975, under Gross's leadership, the organization moved to Menlo Park, California.
 In 1986, Klemp moved the base of operations to Minneapolis, Minnesota.

 Eckankar is registered as a nonprofit religious organization.
 It reports members in more than 120 countries, and its teachings have been translated into over 25 languages.
 The number of members, known as ECKists, is undisclosed.
 The world headquarters and Temple of Eck, Eckankar's Spiritual Center, are in Chanhassen, Minnesota, on a 174 acre campus with 2 mi of contemplation trails open to the public.

 The Eckankar "EK" symbol appears on the Available Emblems of Belief for Placement on Government Headstones and Markers by the United States Department of Veterans Affairs.
 Sources estimate that there were around 50,000 followers in the 1990s.